CharleyGui/docs.fr-fr/docs/framework/unmanaged-api/metadata/imetadataassemblyimport-getassemblyprops-method.md

 ## <a name="parameters"></a>Paramètres
  `mda`
  [in].
-Le `mdAssembly` jeton de métadonnées qui représente l’assembly pour lequel obtenir les propriétés.
+The `mdAssembly` metadata token that represents the assembly for which to get the properties.

  `ppbPublicKey`
- [out] Pointeur vers la clé publique ou le jeton de métadonnées.
+ [out] A pointer to the public key or the metadata token.

  `pcbPublicKey`
- [out] Le nombre d’octets dans la clé publique retournée.
+ [out] The number of bytes in the returned public key.

  `pulHashAlgId`
- [out] Pointeur vers l’algorithme utilisé pour hacher les fichiers dans l’assembly.
+ [out] A pointer to the algorithm used to hash the files in the assembly.

  `szName`
- [out] Le nom simple de l’assembly.
+ [out] The simple name of the assembly.

  `cchName`
- [in] La taille, en caractères étendus de `szName`.
+ [in] The size, in wide chars, of `szName`.

  `pchName`
- [out] Le nombre de caractères étendus réellement retournés dans `szName`.
+ [out] The number of wide chars actually returned in `szName`.

  `pMetaData`
- [out] Pointeur vers une structure ASSEMBLYMETADATA qui contient les métadonnées de l’assembly.
+ [out] A pointer to an ASSEMBLYMETADATA structure that contains the assembly metadata.

  `pdwAssemblyFlags`
- [out] Indicateurs qui décrivent les métadonnées appliquées à un assembly.
-Cette valeur est une combinaison d’une ou plusieurs [CorAssemblyFlags](../../../../docs/framework/unmanaged-api/metadata/corassemblyflags-enumeration.md) valeurs.
+ [out] Flags that describe the metadata applied to an assembly.
+This value is a combination of one or more [CorAssemblyFlags](../../../../docs/framework/unmanaged-api/metadata/corassemblyflags-enumeration.md) values.

-## <a name="requirements"></a>Configuration requise
+## <a name="requirements"></a>spécifications
  **Plateformes :** Consultez [Configuration requise](../../../../docs/framework/get-started/system-requirements.md).

- **En-tête :** Cor.h
+ **Header:** Cor.h

- **Bibliothèque :** Utilisé en tant que ressource dans MsCorEE.dll
+ **Library:** Used as a resource in MsCorEE.dll

  **Versions du .NET Framework :** [!INCLUDE[net_current_v10plus](../../../../includes/net-current-v10plus-md.md)]